oliviaisagirll/meachine-learning-notebook/README.md

-# simple_linear_regression
-something about learning meachine learning
+# learning notes about meachine learning